beth4testin/docs/how-to/get-started/locally/install-on-windows.md

 1. Check the requirements listed above.
 2. [Get](https://www.nvidia.com/drivers) the latest NVIDIA driver.
 3. If CUDA is installed, make sure it matches the versions listed above.
-   - To check for the CUDA version, use `nvcc --version`.
+   To check for the CUDA version, use `nvcc --version`.
 4. If not, read the [CUDA install guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/) and install CUDA.

 ## Step 3: Install PyTorch

 Choose from pre-packaged distributions containing binary (precompiled) programs or source code to install PyTorch.
 When in doubt, use a binary distribution.

-For binary distributions, see the instructions in “From Binaries”.
+For binary distributions, see the instructions in “From Binary”.

 To build PyTorch from source, use the instructions in “From Source”.